jeremiasrg/sample-springboot/README.md

   "author": "Michael C. Feathers",
   "launchDate": "2017-11-29",
   "price": 49.11,
-  "title": "Working effectively with legacy code"
+  "title": "Working effectively with legacy code", "environment": "8100FEIGN"
 }
 ```

-The book price will be in Reais, brazilian's currency.
+The book price will be in Reais, brazilian currency.

 ### Projetcs Struture: